MikeWise2718/testwinadw/README.md

    - `scripts` directory
 - It is synced with a github repo by the sane mane
 - In its current form it only works with the ANthropic API key, so not with a Calude Max subscription
+- Make sure you exlude .env and agents/ in .gitignore
-- The key is read out of the environment, it is not present in the repo
+- The key is in the .env file
 - To test enter an issue and make sure it can be classified by the workflow
 - run `uv safasdf`